-The EU commission in its recent report on the net neutrality rules enforcement has highlighted that OIR "was deliberately conceived as a principle-based set of rules that could be applied to the foreseeable development of new technologies".36 Therefore, in principle, this would allow an evolutive interpretation that could fit any technical and market transformations; furthermore, to reduce the ex-ante uncertainty (deriving from the utilisation of general principles) and not to inhibit innovation, BEREC has been empowered to provided guidelines.37 Nonetheless, the EU commission implementag
+The EU commission in its recent report on the net neutrality rules enforcement has highlighted that OIR "was deliberately conceived as a principle-based set of rules that could be applied to the foreseeable development of new technologies".
+Therefore, in principle, this would allow an evolutive interpretation that could fit any technical and market transformations; furthermore, to reduce the ex-ante uncertainty (deriving from the utilisation of general principles) and not to inhibit innovation, BEREC has been empowered to provided guidelines.
+Nonetheless, the EU commission implementation report signalled that: "Greater legal certainty could therefore be beneficial to both innovators and consumers in the future".